micmejia/bible-dump/NKJV/1 Samuel/1 Sam 2.md

 He will guard the feet of His saints, But the wicked shall be silent in darkness.
 "For by strength no man shall prevail.

 ###### 10
 The adversaries of the Lord shall be broken in pieces; From heaven He will thunder against them.
 The Lord will judge the ends of the earth.
-"He will give strength to His king, And exalt the [^c]horn of His anointed."
+"He will give strength to His king, And exalt the horn of His anointed."

 ###### 11
 Then Elkanah went to his house at Ramah.
-But the child [^d]ministered to the Lord before Eli the priest. ## The Wicked Sons of Eli
+But the child ministered to the Lord before Eli the priest. ## The Wicked Sons of Eli

 ###### 12
-Now the sons of Eli _were_ corrupt;[^e] they did not know the Lord.
+Now the sons of Eli _were_ corrupt; they did not know the Lord.

 ###### 13
 And the priests' custom with the people _was that_ when any man offered a sacrifice, the priest's servant would come with a three-pronged fleshhook in his hand while the meat was boiling.